nikolaik/docker-python-nodejs/README.md

 <!-- SUPPORTED_VERSIONS_END -->

 Versions are kept up to date using official sources.
-For python we scrape the _Supported Versions_ table at [devguide.python.org/versions](https://devguide.python.org/versions/#supported-versions) and for Node.js we fetch the release schedule JSON from [github.com/nodejs/Release](https://github.com/nodejs/Release/blob/main/schedule.json).
+For Python we scrape the _Supported Versions_ table at [devguide.python.org/versions](https://devguide.python.org/versions/#supported-versions) and for Node.js we fetch the release schedule JSON from [github.com/nodejs/Release](https://github.com/nodejs/Release/blob/main/schedule.json).

 ## Typical tasks